jkbgbr/FEM_Practical_Course/README.md

 This project aims to implement worked examples from the book "The Finite Element Method: A Practical Course" by G.R.
 Liu and S.S.
 Quek.
 It serves as a practical exercise in understanding and applying the finite element method (FEM) to structural mechanics problems using python.

+Note that the package is:
+- by no means coplete.
+- it is largely bug-free, but not optimized for speed or memory usage.
+- aimed at educational purposes, not production use.

 ## Project Structure

 The project is organized into sections based on dimensionality and element type: